While HDMI ports are ubiquitous among monitors, specific monitors, particularly older ones, do not feature an HDMI port.

-I mentioned earlier that a majority of the newer devices use HDMI ports for audio/video output.
-However, majority of the desktop computers still feature a VGA or a DVI port.
+I mentioned earlier that most newer devices use HDMI ports for audio/video output.
+However, most desktop computers still feature a VGA or a DVI port.

 Laptops also often feature VGA ports.

-Hence, the simplest way to connect a monitor without HDMI ports would be to use a different port altogether.
+Hence, the simplest way to connect a monitor without HDMI ports would be to use a different one.

-If a monitor does not have an HDMI port, then it will mostly certainly have either a VGA or a DVI port (if its old) or a DP port (if its new).
+If a monitor does not have an HDMI port, it will most certainly have either a VGA or a DVI port (if it’s old) or a DP port (if it’s new).

-Fortunately, you can easily connect monitor with no HDMI ports to your laptop or desktop using interface adapters or adapter cables.
+Fortunately, you can easily connect monitors with no HDMI ports to your laptop or desktop using interface adapters or adapter cables.

 The following is an HDMI to VGA adapter:

-A simple and a cheap device as shown above can easily be used with a monitor that does not have an HDMI port.
+As shown above, a simple and cheap device can easily be used with a monitor that does not have an HDMI port.

 You can use the VGA end of this adapter to connect to your monitor instead and use the HDMI input for connecting your desktop or laptop to the adapter.
-You will need an HDMI cable for connecting this adapter to the laptop or desktop.
+You will need an HDMI cable to connect this adapter to the laptop or desktop.

-Alternatively, you can also find stand alone HDMI-to-VGA, HDMI-to-DVI as well as HDMI-to-DP cables.
+Alternatively, you can find stand-alone HDMI-to-VGA, HDMI-to-DVI, and HDMI-to-DP cables.

 Caveats with Using HDMI Adapters or Adapter Cables

-There are some very important caveats that you must note when it comes to using adapters.
+There are some significant caveats that you must note when it comes to using adapters.

-Interface Will Work at the Performance of Lowest Denominator
+Interface Will Work at the Performance of the Lowest Denominator

-For starters, the video connectivity will work at the performance of the weaker of the two interfaces.
+For starters, the video connectivity will work at the performance of the weaker two interfaces.